Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Results

 \subsection{Attention Maps}

 Fig.~\ref{fig:attention_maps_vis} shows the attention maps for the 1-segment and 2-segment robots for Koopman and oscillator networks using the ABCD, visualizing the relative contribution of each latent dimension to the reconstruction of each pixel or to the static background.
-We can see that all models accurately identify the static background, with a continuous gradient at the base of the SCR from latent attention maps to background map.
+We can see that all models identify the static background accurately, with VON models showing sharper seperation.
+A continuous gradient at the base of the SCR from latent attention maps to background map is observed.

 The latent attention maps focus on different regions of the robots, showing the different information of the robot they encode.
-By visualizing the COM of the squared attention maps for the 2D oscillators, we can also see that they are distributed along the main axis of the 1-segment and 2-segment SCR.
+By visualizing the COM of the squared attention maps for the 2D oscillators of the VONs, we can also see that they are distributed on and along the main axis of the 1-segment and 2-segment SCR.